Patient education: Polycystic kidney disease (Beyond the Basics)

-There are two major forms of polycystic kidney disease: autosomal dominant polycystic kidney disease and autosomal recessive polycystic kidney disease.
+There are two major forms of PKD: autosomal dominant polycystic kidney disease and autosomal recessive polycystic kidney disease.

 ●ARPKD is uncommon and is typically diagnosed in infancy or in utero, although less severe forms may be diagnosed later in childhood or adolescence.
 The estimated incidence is approximately 1 in 20,000 people.
 Autosomal recessive means that the mutated gene must be present in both parents, who, because they carry one abnormal gene, are considered carriers.
 When both parents are carriers (each having one abnormal and one normal gene), there is a 25 percent chance that each child will inherit an abnormal gene from both parents and have the disease.